Get connected through student organizations

 BMES is a group of mostly Biomedical Engineering students looking to provide opportunities to other BME students.
 We set up connections between students and professors as well as some volunteer opportunities in the form of working with 3D printing prosthetic hands for kids in need through our connection with eNable, a non-profit.
 We host monthly speakers from different realms of BME, including research, industry, and continuing education.

-CLC is a student led organization that provides young professionals with an opportunity to observe and develop their skills with current industry leaders.
+The Construction Leadership Council (CLC) is a student-led organization that provides civil engineering majors and other interested students with an opportunity to observe and develop their skills with current construction industry leaders.

 Engineers Without Borders (EWB@UWM)